 The resettlement of people in those ancient times was caused by the local population pressure due to its increase within a community, or through its increase among neighboring tribes.
 (KOZLOV V.I., 1982, 17).
 Hunters moved in groups of about 25 people.
 Clearly, this team can not be a tribe.
 It does not coincide with a father's kin.
 As it was pointed out by S. Arutyunov, "tribe, consisting of such groups, each of which requires at the most favorable conditions not less than 400-500 square meters of hunting territory, but often the area 2-3 times greater, can not be soldered, or numerous" (ARUTIUNOV S.A.
 1982, 65).
 Thus, the resettlement of primitive people on the vast expanses of Eastern Europe could itself delay their progress than promote it, because arriving in an unfamiliar environment people had to spend time and energy to adjust to new conditions of existence (KOZLOV V.I, 1982, 14).

 As we shall see later, human settlements in certain places existed since ancient times, as this is evidenced by place names.

 The made above picture of the resettlement of the primary population of Eastern Europe is hypothetical and greatly simplified.
 All these questions are not resolved, so the purpose of this chapter was to show the options for primary ethnogenic processes until such time as they can be spoken more confidently.
-However, in keeping with the theme of this work, we will be more interested in the question, if could the first gatherer-hunters to create a persistent ethnic groups.
+However, in keeping with the theme of this work, we will be more interested in the question, if the first gatherer-hunters could create persistent ethnic groups.
 In considering the item we have in mind such statements: